adwinwhite/qikv/questions.md

 I should make a more general combined iterator that can combine iterators from memtable and so on.
 	Use trait object.

+What about error handling?
+Fail to load SST file?
+	Panic bravely?
+	Only panic in main()?

+Why doesn't level 1 sst file exist?
+	Check whether it's created first.
+	Read the wrong path.

+How to check memtable's size without counting every insertion?

+How to purge useless Tombstones?

 Todo!
+	Check levelDB and RocksDB's in-memory SSTable.
 	Improve Iterator so that it can return references or what.
 		Use custom encoding.
 			Type mismatch.
+				Which with which?
+		Zero-copy serde/deserde.
 	Or easy construction.
 		Create an owned type to hold sstables.
 			Then where to place it?